 Setbacks, problems and failures are an inevitable part of life.
-As your teen matures and takes on more challenges work-wise, they will experience more setbacks.
-Teaching your teen resilience – the ability to recover, adapt and keep going – will help them get more from life, both personally and professionally.
+As your teen matures and takes on more challenges, they will experience more frustrations and complications.
+Teaching your teen resilience – the ability to recover, adapt and keep going – will help them get excel in life, both personally and professionally.

 Why is resilience important for teenagers?